JonRC/save-log/README.md

 ## Usage
 `$ save-log <command> -- <command args>`

-In current directory, it will create a file named *command_isoDate.txt* which the log will be writhen in real-time.
+In the current directory, it will create a file named *command_isoDate.txt* where the log will be written in real-time.

 ### Example: